Meta Q1 2026 Earnings: US Ad Price +14% and CPC Pressure

 $145B capex bet = more aggressive AI-driven targeting

 Meta raised the top end of 2026 capex from $135B to $145B, on top of $19.8B already spent in Q1 alone.
-Wall Street punished the stock, but for advertisers this signals continued investment in the ranking, ranking-update, and creative-recommendation infrastructure that surfaces in Ads Manager as more aggressive Advantage+ defaults, more auto-enabled enhancements, and more "auto-injected related media."
+For advertisers this signals continued investment in ranking, automation, and creative-recommendation infrastructure that surfaces in Ads Manager as more aggressive Advantage+ defaults, more auto-enabled enhancements, and more "auto-injected related media."
 Expect the silent-auto-on pattern to continue.

 DAP +3.8% YoY, ARPP +27% — monetization is the engine